10 Best Hotels Near Union Station Toronto for First-Time Visitors

 Pro Tip: The Hop-on Hop-off Sightseeing Bus stop is located directly in front of the hotel making this an ideal hotel for easy access to Toronto’s only sightseeing bus tour.

-☞ Check availability now — this family-friendly downtown hotel with quick TTC access to Union Station and large rooftop pool fills up fast during the summer and long weekends.
+☞ If you’re looking for a family-friendly downtown hotel with quick TTC access to Union Station and a large rooftop pool the Sheraton Centre is your best hotel option in downtown Toronto.

 8. The Westin Harbour Castle, Toronto